 On February 3, 2021, our board of directors authorized a share repurchase program allowing us to repurchase up to \$100.0 million of our common stock.
-During 2021, we repurchased a total of 4.7 million shares of our common stock for \$64.7 million (including commissions).
-Under the authorization, which expires on February 3, 2023, we expect to repurchase additional shares, which may be in open market or in private transactions.
+During 2022, we repurchased a total of 2.7 million shares of our common stock for \$35.4 million (including commissions).
+As of January 2, 2023, there are no remaining amounts authorized for repurchase.
+From its commencement, we repurchased a total of 7.5 million shares of our common stock for \$100.0 million under the share repurchase program.